 The treble is more forward sounding on tip 1, with more sparkle and energy compared to the more laid-back sound of tip 2.
 Note quality is on the thinner side but it cleaner attack works better for me for percussion and synth work which needs more perceptible clarity and focus.

 Tonally the EN700 BASS gets a little warmer with a significant low-end boost with these smaller opening tips.

 Boosting is more around the 80-100HZ marker with a dip into the lower mids.
 It rolls off a touch once you drop below 50-80Hz also so whilst there is a decent extension the EN700 BASS is more about quantity and impact with tips 2 than sub-bass rumble and power.

 Thankfully, the EN700 BASS doesn’t suffer from an overly boosted upper bass bloat so lower mid-range clarity instrumental clarity is not bad whilst never sounding particularly thin or lacking in weight.

-Treble on tip 2 is laid back, not quite as energetic as tips 1 with a softer attack and less articulation.
+The treble on tip 2 is laid back, not quite as energetic as tip 1 with a softer attack and less articulation.
 It is not as perceptibly forward or clean sounding so those looking for more percussive presence and sparkling synth attacks might look to tip 1.
 Those who like a more forgiving top end with more body will enjoy tip 2.